FlorianBauer/panda-controller/README.md

 # Panda Controller

-A SiLA 2 complaint robot arm controller for an [Panda](https://www.franka.de/technology) from [Franka Emika](https://www.franka.de/).
+A SiLA 2 compliant robot arm controller for an [Panda](https://www.franka.de/technology) from [Franka Emika](https://www.franka.de/).
 For a short function overview and a description on how to use this software, take a look into the [User Guide](./doc/UserGuide.md).